Natalie Glebova: Miss Universe

-Glebova was supposed to travel to Indonesia to crown Miss Indonesia Universe 2006 in late July, but because of Canada's travel ban to the Southeast Asian country, Glebova was officially replaced with Puerto Rico's Cynthia Olavarria, the First Runner-Up of Miss Universe 2005.
-Since the Miss Indonesia pageant's revival in 2000, this was the first time in which Miss Universe was unable to attend the coronation.
+Glebova was supposed to travel to Indonesia to crown Miss Indonesia Universe 2006 in late July, but because of Canada's travel ban to the Southeast Asian country, Glebova was officially replaced with Puerto Rico's Cynthia Olavarria, the first runner-up of Miss Universe 2005.
+Since the Miss Indonesia pageant's revival in 2000, this was the first time that Miss Universe was unable to attend the coronation.

-On July 23, 2006 Glebova crowned Zuleyka Rivera of Puerto Rico as her successor in Los Angeles.
+On 23 July 2006 Glebova crowned Zuleyka Rivera of Puerto Rico as her successor in Los Angeles.

 Post-pageantry

 After finishing her reign as Miss Universe, Glebova continued appearing as a brand ambassador and in public roles.
 In May 2006, it was announced that Glebova, along with golfer Vijay Singh and pro tennis player Paradorn Srichaphan, would become a brand ambassador for Thailand-based beer brewers Singha Corp. owners of Boon Rawd Brewery.
-Glebova completed her 1-year contract with Singha in July 2007.
+Glebova completed her one-year contract with Singha in July 2007.

-In 2008, Glebova joined The Amazing Race Asia 3 and she partnered with Pailin Rungratanasunthorn.
-They represented Thailand and came in 8th place.
+In 2008, Glebova joined The Amazing Race Asia 3 and was partnered with Pailin Rungratanasunthorn.
+They represented Thailand and came in eighth place.

-In December 2012, it was announced that Glebova will compete in reality TV show "Dancing with the Stars Thailand".
+In December 2012, it was announced that Glebova would compete in reality TV show Dancing with the Stars Thailand.